 Retiring before the normal retirement age will affect your pension.
 Here are the key points to consider.

-If you are thinking about retiring before your normal retirement age, you should keep the following in mind:
+If you are thinking about retiring before your normal retirement age, please note:

 - You will receive a reduced pension if you do not meet the minimum age and service criteria for an unreduced pension

-- You can buy a temporary annuity to supplement your retirement income until you turn 65 or die, whichever happens first
+- You can buy a temporary annuity (full or half) to supplement your retirement income until you turn 65 or die, whichever happens first

-- Although your employee health care coverage will end when your employment ends, you can apply for extended health care and dental coverage through the Public Service Pension Plan when you apply for your pension
+- When you retire, any extended health care and dental coverage you were receiving through your employer will stop.
+However, you can apply for extended health care and dental coverage through the Public Service Pension Plan when you apply for your pension